 The half payment budget method is planning approach where you simply set aside half the amount of money for an upcoming bill from each paycheck.
 If you’re paid weekly, set aside a quarter of the bill amount instead.

-Instead of paying a bill in full with money from your recent paycheck, you build a savings reserve by setting aside part of the upcoming bill.
+Instead of paying a bill with money from your recent paycheck, you build a savings reserve to have the cash ready for an upcoming bill.

 1. For each bill amount, divide it in half.